 Complete blood count with differential Blood-loss anaemia, iron-deficiency anaemia, folate and/or B12 deficiency anaemias are common, especially among chronic alcoholics.
 Absolute lymphocyte counts, a measure of immune deficiency, are often low–normal (under 1,500 lymphocytes per millilitre) in poorly nourished clients, especially chronic alcoholics.
 Low lymphocyte counts are commonly seen in zinc deficiency, in association with low–normal alkaline phosphatase, low–normal serum albumin and a positive zinc taste test.

-For more, visit HOLFORDirect.com: home of GL friendly foods, supplements, books and tests.
+For more on supplements, visit HOLFORDirect.com: home of GL friendly foods, supplements, books and tests.

 Join the Conversation on our Facebook Page